AskeyDB40/iot-hub-client/README.md

 > This repo contains the source code to help you get started with Azure IoT using the Microsoft IoT Pack for Raspberry Pi 3 Starter Kit.
 You will find the [full tutorial on Docs.microsoft.com](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-c-get-started).

-This repo contains an arduino application that runs on Raspberry Pi 3 with a BME280 temperature&humidity sensor, and then sends these data to your IoT hub.
-At the same time, this application receives Cloud-to-Device messages from your IoT hub, and takes actions according to the C2D command.
+This repo contains an arduino application that runs on Raspberry Pi 3 with a CC2650 SensorTag temperature, humidity, barometer and luxometer sensor, and then sends these data to your IoT hub.

 ## Set up your Pi
 ### Enable SSH on your Pi